-- A. These Implementation Guidelines provide guidance on the Local Streets and Roads Fund allocation process for Measure B and VRF pass-through funds. - 1.
-Measure B Local Streets and Roads Pass-through Funds - a.
-General: Alameda CTC distributes Measure B Local Streets and Roads Pass-through Funds to cities in the county and to Alameda County to be spent on transportation capital improvements for surface streets and arterial roads, and maintenance and upkeep of local streets and roads, including repaving streets, filling potholes, and upgrading local transportation infrastructure.
+- A. These Implementation Guidelines provide guidance on the Local Streets and Roads Fund allocation process for Measure B, Measure BB, and VRF Direct Local Distribution funds. - 1.
+Measure B and Measure BB Local Streets and Roads Direct Local Distribution (DLD) Funds - a.
+General: Alameda CTC distributes Measure B and Measure BB Local Streets and Roads DLD funds to cities in the county and to Alameda County to be spent on transportation capital improvements for surface streets and arterial roads, and maintenance and upkeep of local streets and roads, including repaying streets, filling potholes, and upgrading local transportation infrastructure.
 These funds are intended to maintain and improve local streets and roads in Alameda County, and may be used for any local transportation need based on local priorities, including streets and roads projects, local transit projects, bicycle and pedestrian projects, projects (sponsored by others) that require local agency support, and other transportation uses as approved through a public process by the jurisdiction.

-The pass-through funds constitute 100 percent of the total Measure B Local Streets and Roads funds.
-Each city and Alameda County will receive their proportional share (which share shall be adjusted annually as described in the Master Program Funding Agreement) of the local transportation pass-through funds within their sub-area based on a formula weighted 50 percent by the population of the jurisdiction within the sub-area and 50 percent on the number of road miles within the sub-area.
+The DLD funds constitute 100 percent of the total Measure B and Measure BB Local Streets and Roads funds.
+Each city and Alameda County will receive their proportional share (which share shall be adjusted annually as described in the Master Programs Funding Agreement) of the local transportation DLD funds within their sub-area based on a formula weighted 50 percent by the population of the jurisdiction within the sub-area and 50 percent on the number of road miles within the sub-area.
 These funds are allocated on a monthly basis directly to each city and the County.
-These funds must be placed in a separate account from the VRF Funds.
+DLD funds must be placed in separate accounts for the Measure B, Measure BB, and VRF programs.